tanner-johnson2718/ESP32_Deluminator/README.md

 # Software and the ESP32 System

-The main software desgin is event driven and based on free RTOS queues. `main.c` inits all the important esp systems such as wifi, flash memory, etc. It also inits all our main components if early init is needed.
-Each component has an identical design which is shown here:
+The main software desgin is event driven and based on free RTOS queues. `main.c` inits all the important esp systems such as wifi, flash memory, etc. It also inits all our main components.
+Each component is well documented and has a well documented API. `main.c` has a current high level overview of the system and is a good place to start.
+Each component then exports an API that can be called via the repl commands registered in main.
+For each component refer to its header file for documentation.However, most components can be summarized with the following model:

 ```
+                   call             push     recv             call

-ESP API ---> Producer ---> Queue ---> Consumer ---> ESP API
+ESP API Call back -----> Publisher -----> Q ------> Consumer ------> ESP API

 ```

-Producers registers hooks with the with the ESP API i.e. a call back to be called when a packet hits the WIFI driver.
-Produces do not usually have their own thread / task context, their functions are registered and called by esp system threads.
+Publishers registers hooks with the with the ESP API i.e. a call back to be called when a packet hits the WIFI driver.
+Publishers do not usually have their own thread / task context, their functions are registered and called by esp system threads.
 Producers push events to RTOS queues which are waited on by consumers.
 Consumers get their own task.
 This allows us to priotize tasks based on importance of execution.
-Consumers usually then call into the ESP API either to log events or to write to disk etc.
+Consumers usually then call into the ESP API either to log events or to write to disk or send a packet over the net, etc.

-## System Map